 While these are the key components, the toppings are what can really set your smoothie bowl apart and make a fun meal for a smoothie during pregnancy.

-Strawberry Banana Bowl Topping Ideas
+Strawberry and Banana Smoothie Bowl Topping Ideas

-There are so many choices for toppings for your smoothie bowl, depending on your taste and texture preferences.
+There are so many choices for toppings for your strawberry smoothie bowl, depending on your taste and texture preferences.

 - fruit (mango, kiwi, berries)